Synchronization of wave-propelled capillary spinners: A model of synchronization

-The two-spinner model is solved numerically using parameters corresponding to the experiments shown in Fig. \ref{fig:DlambSweep}.
-Notably, the simulation is able to recover the observed bi-stability (Fig. \ref{fig: SimRes}(a)), with the mean phase difference approaching either 0 (in-phase) or $\pi/3$ (anti-phase) after a brief transient.
-We additionally explore the role of spinner spacing $d$ in the simulation, with the results of the mean phase summarized in Fig. \ref{fig: SimRes}(b).
 Analogous to the experimental findings in Fig. \ref{fig:DlambSweep}, a distinct periodicity is observed in the mean phase behavior, a direct consequence of the periodicity in the force between two point sources over the characteristic length $\lambda$.
 For each $d/\lambda$ tested, eight initial conditions $\phi(t=0)$ are chosen for the spinner pairs (uniformly sampled between 0 and $\pi/3$) to ensure that all possible modes of interaction are uncovered.